lululxvi/deepxde/docs/demos/burgers.rst

         dy_xx = dde.grad.hessian(y, x, i=0, j=0)
         return dy_t + y * dy_x - 0.01 / np.pi * dy_xx

 The first argument to ``pde`` is the network input, i.e., the :math:`x`-coordinate and :math:`t`-coordinate.
-The second argument is the network output, i.e., the solution :math:`u(x)`, but here we use ``y`` as the name of the variable.
+The second argument is the network output, i.e., the solution :math:`u(x,t)`, but here we use ``y`` as the name of the variable.

-Next, we consider the Dirichlet boundary condition.``on_boundary`` is chosen here to use the whole boundary of the computational domain in considered as the boundary condition. we include the ``geotime`` space , time geometry created above, ``on_boundary`` as the BCs in the ``DirichletBC`` function of DeepXDE.
+Next, we consider the Dirichlet boundary condition. ``on_boundary`` is chosen here to use the whole boundary of the computational domain in considered as the boundary condition.
+We include the ``geotime`` space , time geometry created above, ``on_boundary`` as the BCs in the ``DirichletBC`` function of DeepXDE.
 We also define ``IC`` which is the inital conditons for the burgers equation, we give in the computational domain, initial function, and on_initial to specify the IC.

 .. code-block:: python